Sunbird-cQube/cQube_Base/README.md

 - Navigate to the directory where cQube has been downloaded or cloned
 ```
 cd cQube/ansible/installation_scripts/
-git checkout release-1.2.1
+git checkout release-3.0
 ```
 - Copy the config.yml.template to config.yml
 `cp config.yml.template config.yml`
 - Edit using `nano config.yml`
-- Fill the configuration details for the below mentioned list in `config.yml` (* all the values are mandatory)
+- Fill the configuration details to configure required `usecase_name` in `config.yml` (* all the values are mandatory)
+- Depends on storage_type, user might need to fill aws_s3_config.yml or local_storage_config.yml along with config.yml.
 - cQube installation process installs the components in a sequence as mentioned below:
   - Installs Ansible
   - Installs Openjdk